Worlds of Fun: In popular culture

 Cole Lindbergh, former manager of the park's games department, was featured in a 2011 episode of Public Radio International's This American Life, "Amusement Park."
 In the nine-minute prologue, host Ira Glass interviews Lindbergh about his management philosophy and plays segments from several YouTube videos he made to promote the park's games.

-Worlds of Fun was used as the setting for a skit in a 2021 episode of Saturday Night Live.
-The skit opens with a still photo of the park's iconic hot-air balloon sign and then cuts to the cast getting ready to ride Viking Voyager.
+Worlds of Fun was used as the setting for a sketch in a 2021 episode of Saturday Night Live.
+The sketch opens with a still photo of the park's iconic hot-air balloon sign and then cuts to the cast getting ready to ride Viking Voyager.
 The park's logo can be seen in the sketch and other rides such as Mamba and Zulu are referenced as well.
+Former cast member Heidi Gardner, who was born and raised in the Kansas City area, stars in the sketch.

-The park also appears in the HBO series The Last of Us in which Mamba was featured.
+The park also appears in the HBO series The Last of Us in which Mamba was featured as the characters drive north on I-435.